kshetline/tubular_util/README.md

 <script src="https://unpkg.com/@tubular/util/dist/umd/index.js"></script>
 ```

-The **@tubular/util** package will be available via the global variable `tbUtil`.
-Functions, classes, and constants will also be available on this variable, such as `tbUtil.toBoolean`, `tbUtil.toNumber`, `tbUtil.compareCaseSecondary`, etc.
+The **@tubular/util** package will be made available via the global variable `tbUtil`.
+Functions, classes, and constants will also be available via this variable, such as `tbUtil.toBoolean`, `tbUtil.toNumber`, `tbUtil.compareCaseSecondary`, etc.

 ## Type conversions